“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 • communicating with your team using frequent one-on-ones,

-• constantly expecting continuous performance improvements, and
+• constantly expecting continuous performance improvements and

 • teaching your directs how to delegate work.

-“The Effective Manager” is an excellent book for both experienced and recently promoted managers and an outstanding source of hints and recommendations for leadership mentors.
+“The Effective Manager” is an excellent book for experienced and recently promoted managers and an outstanding source of hints and recommendations for leadership mentors.

 Leading Change (John P.Kotter; ISBN-10: 0875847471)